Mamdani plans to put the park back in Park Avenue with proposed redesign concepts

 As the MTA strives to waterproof and replace sections of the shed structure, Mamdani's administration is looking to take advantage of the moment by redefining the public space above.

-New York City is also seeking community input to shape decision making.
+New York City is also seeking community input to shape decision making, and spent Wednesday afternoon soliciting feedback on the designs.

 Mamdani's administration has released two renderings which show potential redesigns, developed through community engagement measures including surveys, interviews and community board meetings.